beefowler/Eukaryote_Procedures/README.md

   simPROPS - 66 x 25 matrix.
 Simulated proportion of cells in each bin for each hour of the day according to best fit parameters.
 Each hour sums to 1.
   modelfits - X by 17 matrix of all attempted model runs in the optimization process.
 Columns 1:14 are the parameters (details below).
 Column 15 has the negative log likelihood for each run.
 Column 16 is the division rate, and Column 17 is the ExitFlag from  createOptimProblem for each run.
   allstarts - X by 14 matrix of the initial parameter values for each model run
   modelresults - 1 by 23 vector with results of optimization process.
 The first entry is the day in Matlab datenum form.
-Entries 2:15 are best-fit model parameters. modelresults(16) is the negative log likelihood. **modelresults(17) is the estimated division rate for the assemblage**, while modelresults(18:19) are the estimated division rates for each of the two subpopulations. modelresults(20:21) are  the relative proportions of the two subpopulations at the end of the simulated day (as opposed to the starting proportions which is one of the parameters), and modelresults(23) is the ExitFlag from createOptimProblem for that best run.
+Entries 2:15 are best-fit model parameters. modelresults(16) is the negative log likelihood. **modelresults(17) is the estimated division rate for the assemblage**, while modelresults(18:19) are the estimated division rates for each of the two subpopulations. modelresults(20:21) are  the relative proportions of the two subpopulations at the end of the simulated day (as opposed to the starting proportions which is one of the parameters), and modelresults(22) is the ExitFlag from createOptimProblem for that best run.
+Modelresults(23) is the length of modelfits, or the number of model runs the optimization process tried.

 Throughout our modeling code the vector of parameters, theta, is ordered as follows: